Best Angle Grinder for Sharpening Mower Blades

 DIY Guide

-Secure the blade in a vise or fixture so it can’t move and wear eye and hearing protection.
-Fit a metal grinding or flap disc and hold the grinder at a steady bevel, making several light passes instead of forcing a single deep grind.
+Make several light passes instead of forcing one deep grind.
 Keep the wheel moving along the edge to avoid overheating, pause to let the metal cool, and check your angle frequently.
-Finish by balancing the blade and removing any small burrs with a file before reinstalling.
+Finish by balancing the blade and removing small burrs with a file before reinstalling it.

 Versatility